 A physician with a restricted, suspended, revoked or surrendered license in any jurisdiction is not eligible to be certified or admitted to a Certification examination.
 ABIM will suspend or revoke the Board Certification of any diplomate who has a suspended, revoked or surrendered license in one or more jurisdictions and no valid license in any jurisdiction.
 A diplomate who has a suspended, revoked or surrendered license in one or more jurisdictions but who continues to hold a valid license in another jurisdiction – or a diplomate whose license in any jurisdiction has been restricted – may be subject to disciplinary sanctions, including the suspension or revocation of the physician's Board Certification.

-Meeting the Assessment Requirement for a Lapsed Certificate or a Certificate in the Grace Period
+Meeting the Assessment Requirement for a Certificate in the Grace Period

-Physicians who are unsuccessful on the 10-year MOC exam can re-take the exam during any future exam administration.
+Physicians who are unsuccessful on the traditional, 10-year MOC exam can re-take the exam during any future exam administration.
 There is no restriction on the total number of opportunities for re-examination.
-20 Medical Knowledge points for every attempt of the 10-year MOC exam.
+Physicians earn 20 Medical Knowledge MOC points for every attempt of the traditional, 10-year MOC exam.

 Representation of Board Certification and Board Eligibility Status